Introduction to Merino Wool

 Sustainably Sourced Merino Fabrics

 Here at The Fabric Store, we run our business with thought and concern for the environment.
 Our Merino is sourced from a New Zealand based company who are Bluesign® Systems Partners and provide a MAPP guarantee on our full range.
 The MAPP guarantee ensures environmental, economic sustainability & animal welfare.
-MAPP merino is produced in ‘free range’ farming systems which are animal and environmentally friendly, and produce superb quality merino.
+MAPP merino is produced in ‘free range’ farming systems which are animal and environmentally friendly and produce superb quality merino.
 A strict no mulesing policy is followed, and the well-being of the sheep is a high priority.
 Strict guidelines are followed throughout the entire manufacturing process to ensure environmental responsibility and the use of sustainable processes.
 View our Fabric Transparency Guide for more information on our fabric buying processes.

 Shop our range of ethically produced merino fabrics online >